DermottH/FinalYearProject/README.md

 This project combines a GPS module, heart rate sensor (MAX30102), and Sigfox communication to create a portable safety monitoring device using the BBC micro:bit.
 The system monitors biometric and geolocation data in real time, sends alerts when users move outside a predefined safe zone, and logs information to ThingSpeak for remote access and analysis.

  Features

-📍 GPS Tracking
+-GPS Tracking
 Parses NMEA $GPGGA data, converts to decimal coordinates, and validates location accuracy.

-❤️ Heart Rate Monitoring
+- Heart Rate Monitoring
 Reads optical pulse data using the MAX30102 sensor.
 Applies a moving average filter and detects BPM with peak interval analysis and exponential moving average (EMA).

-📡 Sigfox Communication
+- Sigfox Communication
 Encodes and sends compressed payloads (status, BPM, coordinates) over the 0G Sigfox network every 30 seconds.

-🧭 Safe Zone Alerts
+- Safe Zone Alerts
 Calculates user distance from a set safe zone using the Haversine formula.
 Scrolls ALERT or SAFE messages on the Micro:bit display accordingly.

-📊 ThingSpeak Integration
+- ThingSpeak Integration
 Easily integrate Sigfox backend callbacks to log GPS + BPM data on ThingSpeak dashboards.

 Hardware Requirements